sneakin/CooCoo/README.md

 Description
 ----------

-A basic neural network implemented in Ruby for understandability.
+A basic coo-coo network implemented in Ruby for understandability.

 Installation
 -------------